-After you’ve picked out the car of your dreams, your next step is selecting a car insurance policy.
-And while the car insurance industry has made a lot of technological progress in the last decade, getting an auto insurance policy can be a taxing process.
+After you’ve decided on the car of your dreams, the next step is finding a car insurance policy.
+And while the car insurance industry has made a lot of technological progress in recent years, getting an auto insurance policy can be a taxing process.

 These agents are known as “captive,” meaning they work for one insurance company exclusively, selling only that company’s policies.
 The benefit of working with a captive agent is their exceptional familiarity with the insurer's coverage options.

-A common way to pay for car insurance is to purchase a policy directly through an insurance company's website.
+A common way to buy car insurance is to purchase a policy directly through an insurance company's website.
 Your user experience may vary, as some companies invest more in their online user experience than others.
 This a good alternative if you want to handle things yourself and you already understand the coverage you need.
 The downside of this is that you see only one company’s insurance rates.